Licensing Industry in Hong Kong

 - Hong Kong offers clear advantages as an ideal platform for licensors, licensees, agents and manufacturers to get together, which include intellectual property (IP) rights protection, respect for business agreements, distribution networks, access to quality licensees, availability of industry talent, market sensitivity and close business connections with the mainland.

 Hong Kong’s licensing market began to take shape in the early 1990s.
 Despite a relatively short history of development, Hong Kong has grown into a highly developed licensing market in Asia.
-Similar to the global and regional pattern, characters and entertainment properties from the US and Japan are popular properties in Hong Kong.
+Similar to the global and regional pattern, characters and entertainment properties from the US and Japan are also popular in Hong Kong.

 Hong Kong consumers are sensitive to the latest market trends, with trendy licensed products and high-end international brands having a strong local presence.
 Main categories of licensed products are food and beverages, toys, books, gift items, stationery, computer supplies and sales promotions for fast food chains and banks.
-As a popular destination of shopping and entertainment in Asia, Hong Kong has attracted a number of sports brands to launch their licensing activities.
+As a popular destination of shopping and entertainment in Asia, Hong Kong has attracted a number of sports brands to launch their licensing activities too.

 Hong Kong has relatively few home-grown brands and properties for licensing.
 Nevertheless, many international licensors, like Warner Bros., Mattel and the National Basketball Association (NBA) have chosen to set up offices in Hong Kong, many of which also function as the licensors’ regional headquarters in Asia.
 Moreover, many famous foreign licensors have entrusted the exclusive property rights to Hong Kong licensing agents to develop the business in Asia.